 An excellent example is still cameras.
 Though the components are non-perishable, they are no longer used.
-Identification of dead stock materials requires experienced managers.
+The identification of deadstock materials requires experienced managers.

-Storage involves money.
-Maintaining excess stock increases not only the area of storage but also the possibility of damages.
+Storage and preservation involve money.
+Maintaining excess stock increases not only the area of the room but also the possibility of damages.
 Either storage facilities need to be improved, or stock must be reduced for keeping it in a working condition.
 Saving the storage space ultimately leads to the saving of money.

-Improves cash flow – Thorough knowledge about your inventory would help in timely procurement and liquidation of materials.
+Thorough knowledge about your inventory would help in the timely procurement and liquidation of materials.
 Regular acquisition and disbursal of stock are vital for regularising of cash flow.
 The forecast is critical in determining production and hence the requirement of inventory.
 Cash flow planning is integral to any business.

 There are several inventory management techniques which could be adopted depending on various situations.

-ABC Analysis – ABC or Always Better Control analysis is dependent on the classification of inventory items.
+ABC or Always Better Control analysis is dependent on the classification of inventory items.
 ‘A’ type items are of high value but used in small quantity.
-‘B’ type are of moderate value and used in moderate numbers, while ‘C’ type is of low cost but used in large quantity.
+‘B’ type is of moderate value and used in moderate numbers, while ‘C’ type is of low cost but used in large quantity.

 These three categories of items need differential treatment as far as storing is concerned.
-‘A’ being of high value needs greater storage attention while ‘C’ needs minimum.
+‘A’ being of high value needs greater storage attention while ‘C’ requires a minimum.

-Drop shipping – In this technique, the concept of creating inventory is eliminated.
+In this technique, the concept of creating an inventory is eliminated.
 Here, customer orders are directly routed to a producer and do not involve any intermediaries in between.